girish-ir/CT/README.md

-# Simple log maching approach
+# Simple log matching approach
 The approach can be converted to a supervised learning problem by having historically identified correct matchs

 # The feature can be used for supevised learning: